 Almond Raspberry Cakes

-- 1 large egg, room temperature, lightly whisked
+- 1 large egg, lightly beaten room temperature

 - 2 teaspoons whole or low-fat milk